Create your first function using Visual Studio Code

 In the Azure: Functions area, select the Deploy to Function App icon.

-If you have more than one subscription, choose the one you want to host your function app, then choose + Create New Function App.
+If you have multiple subscriptions, Select a subscription for the function app, then choose + Create New Function App in Azure.

 Type a globally unique name that identifies your function app and press Enter.
 Valid characters for a function app name are